-- Registration as a student of the UFS is compulsory. - The final registration date of the UFS Business School does not necessarily correspond with the final registration date of the University, but it will not be later than the final registration date of the University. - The registration date of the Business School only applies to students enrolled for the Postgraduate Diploma in Business Administration. - Students from other higher educational institutions who wish to register at this university and students of this university who interrupted their studies for a year or longer, are subject to the General Rules of the UFS and the faculty, bound to comply with the regulations that apply at the time of the mentioned
+- Registration as a student of the UFS is compulsory. - The final registration date of the UFS Business School does not necessarily correspond with the final registration date of the University, but it will not be later than the final registration date of the University.

-- registration unless, on recommendation of the Director, the Dean should decide otherwise. - A student who fails a module twice, will not be allowed to re-do such a module and will therefore forfeit the chance to complete the Postgraduate Diploma. - A student, who already registered twice for a particular module (examination paper/practical work) and has not yet met the pass requirements, will only be allowed to renew the registration for the qualification with the consent of the Dean and on recommendation by the Director: Business School. - A student who interrupts his/her studies for longer than five years, needs to reapply.
+- The registration date of the Business School only applies to students enrolled for the Postgraduate Diploma in Business Administration. - Students from other higher education institutions who wish to register at this university and students of this university who interrupted their studies for a year or longer, are subject to the General Rules of the UFS and the faculty, bound to comply with the regulations that apply at the time of the mentioned registration unless, on recommendation of the Director, the Dean should decide otherwise. - A student, who already registered twice for a particular module (examination paper/practical work) and has not yet met the pass requirements, will only be allowed to renew the registration for the qualification with the consent of the Dean and on recommendation by the Director: Business School. - A student who interrupts his/her studies for longer than five years, needs to reapply.
 All previously passed modules must be repeated.